kikito/kiki.to/source/blog/2015-07-23-talk-lua-for-javascripters.html.md

 is one (Automatic Type Conversion is the real culprint though).
 I explained that, due to the aforementioned *Browser Curse*, javascript **needs** to keep its bad parts intact.
 It can "add new stuff" (like the `===` operator), but it can't "fix" bad parts (because that would potentially break the websites made 5 or 10 years ago).

-Similarly, javascript can't even *deprecate* outdated features. `let` is objectively better than `var` in all ways, but again, removing `var` would brake old websites.
+Similarly, javascript can't even *deprecate* outdated features. `let` is objectively better than `var` in all ways, but again, removing `var` would break old websites.
 So javascript needs to "drag it along".

 > In javascript you can't deprecate bad or outdated parts

 This taxes javascript significantly.
-I compared the two most popular implementations of both languages (V8 and LuaJIT), and the javascript one was **10 times bigger**, that the Lua one.
+I compared the two most popular implementations of both languages (V8 and LuaJIT), and the javascript one was **10 times bigger** than the Lua one.
 Not only that: it is also slower in most tests cases.
 Even if V8 is maintained by a team of engineers managed by Google and LuaJIT is basically maintained by a single (very gifted) individual.

 The differences in size, speed, maintainability and ... "cruft" can all be attributed to the *Browser Curse*, in my opinion.
 I draw a strong parallelism with C++.